polkadot-js/api/.github/issue_template.md

 REQUIRED:

-Classify the type of report your are submitting
+Classify the type of report you are submitting

 -->